brenns10/brennan.io/_posts/2016-07-23-bart-fare-hacking.md

 step, even though in this case there is always a very simple one: just buy a ticket for each person's ride directly.
 It's not optimal, but it satisfies the source and destination constraints.
-Unfortunately, I wasn't really able to get around this problem, so it was right back to square one for me.
+Unfortunately, I wasn't really able to get around this problem, so it was right back to square one for me.~~

+**Edit (December 2016):** My solution using SciPy's linear programming solver did not work, because I sometimes gave it linearly dependent constraints.
+I wasn't aware that was the problem.
+You can read more about this issue and how I've resolved it [here][update].

 But this was a hackathon, and there's no giving up at a hackathon!
 If one thing doesn't work, you just find a new way to do it.
 And you don't waste too much